BelitK/personal_website/README.md

 # Personal Website

-Created while learning docker and such, personel website hosting on docker
+Created while learning docker and such, personal website hosting on docker

 ## Used Technologies